Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 <td>

-<span style="FONT-STYLE: italic">Text Box with wrapping in line with text
+_Text Box_ with wrapping in line with text

 <table style="WIDTH: 100%">